-COVID-19 UPDATE: In light of recent Government advice surrounding COVID-19, this tour is being suspended until 31 March 2020.
+COVID-19 UPDATE: In light of recent Government advice surrounding COVID-19, this tour is being suspended until further notice.
 Our priority is to limit the transmission of the virus and ensure the health and safety of our visitors, volunteers and staff.
 Harbour Trust parklands will otherwise remain open daily, as will the 22nd Biennale of Sydney at Cockatoo Island.
 We will review the situation regularly as advice evolves.

 Join us for an experience you won't forget.
 Explore the island's haunted past and journey into the world of the paranormal.